Practical Nursing Specialist MOS 68C

 Reviews of this position are mostly positive.

-Most reviews stress the invaluable experience the position gives you, along with being one of the only MOS that gives soldiers a certificate as part of training that can be used as a civilian.
+Most reviews stress the invaluable experience the position gives you, along with being one of the only MOSs that gives soldiers a certificate as part of training that can be used as a civilian.

 The review below discusses the many different areas that individuals in this MOS can work in.